What is UML, the Unified Modeling Language?

 Sequence Diagram

-Because interaction can get really complicated in a software application or information system, it is a very wise thing to create a sequence diagram like the one below to visualize what should happen, and in what order.
+Because interaction can get complicated in a software application or information system, creating a sequence diagram like the one below is wise to visualize what should happen and in what order.

 UML Rules and Naming Convention

 Every modeling language requires rules and naming conventions so that the group using the language creates pieces of work that fit together.
-UML does not prescribe how to model and name classes, etc.. in detail.
-As an architect or team of architects that want to use UML, you have to put an effort into creating your own modeling rules and naming conventions.
+UML does not detail how to model and name classes, etc...
+As an architect or team of architects that want to use UML, you must put effort into creating your own modeling rules and naming conventions.